 Please note that theses notes are meant to help you revise.
 However, I may include additional material in the lectures or not cover all of the material listed here.

-These recommendations are for the Atomic Physics part of the module, although some of the textbooks also cover Molecular Physics to a variable extent.
+These recommendations are for the Atomic Physics part of the module, although some of the textbooks also cover the other topics to a variable extent.

 Christopher J Foot's Atomic Physics comes from a quantum-mechanical angle and builds up the complexities of atomic structure by adding successive perturbations to the quantum-mechanical solution of the hydrogen atom.
 We'll draw on this in much of the formal, mathematical part of the lecture, but it goes substantially beyond the content of this module.
 There are a number of hardcopies in the Physical Sciences library, and the full text is also available online via AU institutional subscription.
 The book contains some useful examples, and the author has a website with further information on some of them.
 [Primo]